Brainstorming Generative Adversarial Networks (BGANs): Towards Multi-Agent Generative Models with Distributed Private Datasets: Introduction

 \section{Introduction}

-Generative adversarial networks (GANs) are deep neural network (DNN) architectures that can learn a dataset distribution and generate realistic data points similar to this dataset \cite{NIPS2014_5423}.
+\IEEEPARstart{G}{enerative} adversarial networks (GANs) are deep neural network (DNN) architectures that can learn a dataset distribution and generate realistic data points similar to this dataset \cite{NIPS2014_5423}.
 In GANs, a DNN called \emph{generator} generates data samples while another DNN called \emph{discriminator} tries to discriminate between the generator's data and the actual data.
 The interaction between the generator and discriminator results in optimizing the DNN weights such that the generator's generated samples look similar to the realistic data.
 Recently, GANs were adopted in several applications such as image synthesis \cite{li2016precomputed}, anomaly detection \cite{ferdowsi2019generative}, text to image translation \cite{reed2016generative}, speech processing \cite{pascual2017segan}, and video generation \cite{vondrick2016generating}.

 Similar to many deep learning algorithms, GANs require large datasets to execute their associated tasks.
 Conventionally, such datasets are collected from the end-users of an application and stored at a data center to be then used by a central workstation or cloud to learn a task.
 However, relying on a central workstation requires powerful computational capabilities and can cause large delays.
 On the other hand, such central data storage units are vulnerable to external attacks.
-Furthermore, in many scenarios such as health and financial applications, the datasets are private and distributed across multiple agents (e.g., end-users) who do not intend to share them.
+Furthermore, in many scenarios such as health and financial applications, the datasets are distributed across multiple agents (e.g., end-users) who do not intend to share them.
 Such challenges motivate parallelism and the need for distributed, multi-agent learning for GANs.

-In a distributed learning architecture, \emph{multiple agents} can potentially learn the GAN task in a decentralized fashion by sharing some sort of information with each other while preserving the privacy of their dataset.
+In a distributed learning architecture, \emph{multiple agents} can potentially learn the GAN task in a decentralized fashion by sharing some sort of information with each other while minimizing the communication overhead.
 The goal of each agent in a distributed GAN would be to learn how to generate high quality real-like data samples.
 Distributed GAN learning schemes also can also reduce the communication and computational limitations of centralized GAN models making them more practical for large-scale scenarios with many agents.